HOGENT-MLOps/mlops-labs/assignment/06-monitoring.md

 ![](./img/06-monitoring/prometheus-alert-firing-annotations.png)

 The alert only stays triggered as long as the metric stays above 0.75.
 This means that after 5s it will probably be reset to inactive as the chance is high the next value is equal or lower than 0.75.
 You can see this for yourself: open the Grafana dashboard and the Prometheus alerts page side by side.
 Track the metric in real time on the Grafana Dashboard.
 As soon as the metric gets a value above 0.75, reload the Prometheus alert page to see if it triggered.
-_Tip: change 0.75 to something that accours more often for testing so you don't have to wait so long till the alert is triggered._
+_Tip: change 0.75 to something that occurs more often for testing so you don't have to wait so long till the alert is triggered._

 Although Prometheus is responsible for triggering alerts based on metrics, it only has basic functionality.
 Just like we can use Grafana for better visualizations, we can use [AlertManager](https://prometheus.io/docs/alerting/latest/alertmanager/) for better alert handling.
 It's benefits are: